anki-code/xonsh-binary/README.md

 <p align="center">
 This is the proof of concept of building <a href="https://github.com/xonsh/xonsh">xonsh</a> binary file.
+This allows you to run xonsh interactive or run xonsh scripts without Python installation.
+Also you can <a href="https://github.com/anki-code/xonsh-binary/blob/516ec6ddeef414bcf2f15d61320f6df853b888e6/xonsh-0.11.0-python3.8-glibc-binary.Dockerfile#L12-L17">include any module into the binary file</a> and import it in xonsh.
 </p>

 <p align="center">